mahsa91/IntelligentMasking-MLMI2022/README.md

 Intelligent Masking: Deep Q-Learning for Context Encoding in Medical Image Analysis
 ====
-Here is the code of our paper named "["Intelligent Masking: Deep Q-Learning for Context Encoding in Medical Image Analysis"] (https://arxiv.org/pdf/2203.13865.pdf)" accepted in MLMI 2022.
+Here is the code of our paper named ["Intelligent Masking: Deep Q-Learning for Context Encoding in Medical Image Analysis"](https://arxiv.org/pdf/2203.13865.pdf)" accepted in MLMI 2022.

 The need for a large amount of labeled data in the supervised setting has led recent studies to utilize self-supervised learning to pretrain deep neural networks using unlabeled data.
 Intelligent masking is a novel self-supervised approach that occludes targeted regions to improve the pre-training procedure.
 It is designed based on a reinforcement learning-based agent which learns to intelligently mask input images through deep Q-learning.
 We show that training the agent against the prediction model can significantly improve the semantic features extracted for downstream classification tasks.